How to Report a Repair

 In spring 2016, following an 18-month restoration project, Melville moved into new offices at the renovated Dalkeith Corn Exchange.
 Made possible thanks to generous funding from the Heritage Lottery and Historic Environment Scotland, the £3.8 million project has brought back to life one of Midlothian's most historically significant buildings and also delivered a new museum for Dalkeith as well as facilities for the community.

 Melville currently owns and manages more than 2,000 homes, this is more than at any point in the past 15 years.
-With the abolition of the right-to-buy in 2016 and with a number of new developments under construction, we expect to overtake our original housing stock numbers within the next couple of years.
+With the abolition of the right-to-buy in 2016 and thanks to recently completed new developments, we have now overtaken our original housing stock numbers.
 We remain committed to meeting the housing needs of Midlothian and beyond, and will continue to deliver high quality affordable homes for those that need them most.